 Scattered Spider member sentenced to 10 years for wire fraud and conspiracy

-Noah Michael Urban, a key member of the Scattered Spider cybercrime collective, was sentenced to 10 years in prison plus three years of supervised release for wire fraud and conspiracy.
+Noah Michael Urban, known by the aliases 'King Bob' and 'Sosa,' was sentenced to 10 years in prison plus three years of supervised release for wire fraud and conspiracy.
 Urban, arrested in January 2024 and pleaded guilty in April, was involved in stealing millions from cryptocurrency wallets, hacking companies to loot confidential data, and running phishing schemes targeting various companies.
 Urban will also pay $13 million in restitution to more than 30 victims.
+Urban's actions led to the compromise of over 130 companies, including Twilio, LastPass, DoorDash, MailChimp, and Plex.
+Urban was also involved in a hacking incident that targeted a magistrate judge's email account while he was in federal custody.
 The US Department of Justice reported losses exceeding $13 million due to Urban's actions.
 Urban, known as 'King Bob,' was considered a key figure in the Scattered Spider cybercrime ring, using SIM swapping and other sophisticated social engineering attacks.

 Show sources